lmcrean/Hoverboard/README.md

 ### Unfixed Bugs
 The unfixed bugs are documented on Github and can be found [here](https://github.com/lmcrean/Hoverboard/issues?q=is%3Aissue+is%3Aopen).

-#### Future features to include

-- PHP database
-- Home Page/ after Hoverboard's mission, more educational info about the need for VLE's/ paperless schools
-- Persuasive statistics
-- Advantages of paperless schools
-- Visualize the BEFORE and AFTER customer experience with an image slider

 ## Deployment

 The site was deployed to GitHub pages.
 You can access the live link [here](https://lmcrean.github.io/Hoverboard/).